The Latest: Police: blood in man’s apartment linked to girl

 6 p.m.

-Houston police say they found “blood evidence” in the apartment of Darion Vence that matches that of the missing 4-year-old girl, Maleah Davis.
+Houston police say they found “blood evidence” in the apartment of Derion Vence that matches that of the missing 4-year-old girl, Maleah Davis.

 In a statement on the arrest of Vence, Houston police say that he has been charged with tampering with evidence.